justt-rishi/cryptonite_taskphase_rishi/Chaining Commands/Your First Script Shell.md

 # Your First Script Shell
-In this we had to create a shell script and append the /challenge/pwn and the /challenge/run into the x.h shell script.
+In this we had to create a shell script and append the /challenge/pwn and the /challenge/run into the x.sh shell script.
 I had to research on how to write a script shell.
 I did is using the nano command like below:-
 ## Command Line
 ```